 • Global Zoo

 • Popular Actions channel

-The next step is to search some pictures to find attitudes poses, which means poses representing through whole body what a character is thinking or feeling.
-There I'm looking for lines of action, hands poses and facials.
+The next step is to search some pictures to find attitudes poses, that is to say, some poses that represent with the whole body what a character thinks or feels.
+There I look at the lines of action, hands poses and facials.

 • Google : Pose

 Personally, I use animated Gifs a lot to document myself for the actings.
 This format is widely used today to illustrate conversations in chats or forums and they usually synthesize specific messages.
 I usually associate the word gif in the google search engine with a type of emotion or expression to find gestures and timing information.